-- Who can produce the desired effect?

-- Who can obstruct it?

-- Who are the partners or users of our services?

-Who will be impacted by it?

-- How should our staff behavior change?

-- How can they help us to achieve the goal?

-- How can they obstruct or prevent us from succeeding?

-- What can we do, as an organization or a delivery team, to support the required impacts?
+Who can produce the desired effect?
+Who can obstruct it?
+Who are the partners or users of our services?
+Who will be impacted by How should our staff behavior change?
+How can they help us to achieve the goal?
+How can they obstruct or prevent us from • What can we do, as an organization or a delivery team, to support the required impacts? it? succeeding?

-ADJUSTED FROM IMPACTMAPPING.ORG
+Adjusted from IMPACTMAPPING.ORG